DeNederlandscheBank/data-patterns/docs/usage.rst

     - min_confidence (0.75): float [0,1] or 'highest'
     - min_support(2): int > 0
     - decimal (0): int.
-Used for rounding and comparing values to that decimal
+Used for rounding and comparing values to that decimal.
+Can be negative and then values will be rounded to the nearest 10th (for -1), 100th for (-2), etc
     - window (None): int.
 Only compare columns in that window
     - disable (False): boolean.
 Disables tqdm bars
     - expres (Flase): boolean.
 Uses pandas expression to find patterns and does not use the numpy dissection (needed for quant patterns not following the standerd format)
     - nonNaN (False): boolean.
-Ignores NaN values
+Ignores NaN values, otherwise one can have patterns with NaN values taken into account.
     - nonzero(Flase): boolean.
 Ignores 0 values